rdiersing1/Projects/README.md

   *	No backend code, only pure html

+## Spot Share: Code not on github currently

+  *	Collaborated with a group of five to create a social media website where users could share locations.

+  *	Implemented a live feed, and added new shared locations in real time using google maps API.

+# Projects

 ## Game “For Science”: avaliable under https://github.com/rdiersing1/ForScienceRepository

   *	Created a runner style game using unity engine and C#.
 Worked with associate for original artwork.

   *	Designed and implemented physics to teleport entities forward in time.

-## Spot Share: Code not on github currently

-  *	Collaborated with a group of five to create a social media website where users could share locations.

-  *	Implemented a live feed, and added new shared locations in real time using google maps API.

 ## Scrabble